fairydreaming/farel-bench/README.md

 # farel-bench
 This project is a family relationship (FaRel) benchmark for testing LLM reasoning abilities with family relationship quizzes.

+Note: this benchmark suffers from saturation that made it obsolete.
+If you are interested in logical reasoning performance of LLM models then check out its successor, lineage-bench: https://github.com/fairydreaming/lineage-bench

 ## Results

 The table below presents 20 best FaRel-3 (family relationships of degree up to 3) benchmark results.